 Deaths and population-based rates-Except for 1972, the numbers of deaths reported for a community represent complete counts of such events.
 As such, they are not subject to sampling error, although they are subject to errors in the registration process.
-However, when the figures are used for analytical purposes, such as the comparison of rates over a time period or for different areas, the number of events that actually occurred may be considered as one of a large series of possible results that could have arisen under the same circumstances.
+However, when the figures are used for analytical purposes, such as the comparison of rates over a time period or for different areas, the number of events that actually occurred may be considered as one of a large series of possible results that could have arisen under the same circumstances (National Office of Vital Statistics, 1961).
 The probable range of values may be estimated from the actual figures according to certain statistical assumptions.

 In general, distributions of vital events may be assumed to follow the binomial distribution.
 Estimates of standard error and tests of significance under this assumption are described in most standard statistics texts.
-When the number of events is large, the standard error, expressed as a percent of the number or rate is usually small.
+When the number of events is large, the standard error, expressed as a percent of the number or rate, is usually small.

 When the number of events is small (perhaps less than 100) and the probability of such an event is small, considerable caution must be observed in interpreting the conditions described by the figures.
 This is particularly true for infant mortality rates, cause-specific death rates, and death rates for counties.
 Events of a rare nature may be assumed to follow a Poisson probability distribution.
-For this distribution, a simple approximation may be used to estimate a confidence interval, as follows tion and R is the corresponding rate, the chances are 19 m 20 that covers the "true" number of events.
+For this distribution, a simple approximation may be used to estimate a confidence interval, as follows.

+If N is the number of registered deaths in the population and R is the corresponding rate, the chances are 19 in 20 that covers the "true" number of events.